-- Name of Presenter or Co-Presenter - Title of Presentation or Poster - Presenter Biography (150 word maximum) - You agree that your Presenter Biography may be edited by EHDI Conference staff to correct misspellings and/or edit to meet the 150 word maximum. - You agree that your Presenter Biography will be posted online and that this information can be viewed and downloaded by the public free of charge. - You understand that you must register for the conference and agree to pay the registration fee in order to present at the 2009 EHDI Conference. - You agree that the EHDI Conference staff may post a PDF version of any slides you use during your presentation on the EHDI Conference website and that this information can be viewed and downloaded by the public free of charge. - You agree to waive all rights of privacy and compensation in connection with the production and reproduction of any slides and/or handout materials you upload to the EHDI Conference website or use in your presentation.
+- You agreed that your Presenter Biography may be edited by EHDI Conference staff to correct misspellings and/or edit to meet the 150 word maximum. - You agreed that your Presenter Biography will be posted online and that this information can be viewed and downloaded by the public free of charge. - You understand that you must register for the conference and agree to pay the registration fee in order to present at the 2011 EHDI Conference. - You agreed that the EHDI Conference staff may post a PDF version of any slides you use during your presentation on the EHDI Conference website and that this information can be viewed and downloaded by the public free of charge. - You agreed to waive all rights of privacy and compensation in connection with the production and reproduction of any slides and/or handout materials you upload to the EHDI Conference website or use in your presentation.